Fleet Manager Manual — OneRoad

 Navigate the main sections

-The portal is organised into five main areas accessible from the top navigation:
+The portal is organised into four main areas accessible from the top navigation:

 Dashboard